hoodiecrow/ConsTcl/README.md

 All program source code has a tree structure, even though this is usually mostly hidden by the language.
 Lisp, on the other hand, makes the tree structure fully explicit by using the same notation for source code as for list data (hence all the parentheses).

 #### Pair class

+The Pair class defines what capabilities a pair has (in addition to those from the NIL class), and also defines the internal representation of a pair value expression.
+A pair is stored in an instance as a couple of pointers, and the `` car `` and `` cdr `` methods yield each of them as result.

 ```
 catch { ::constcl::Pair destroy }